 Andrea Belluati, Winner of a Marie Curie Postdoc Fellowship 2021

+My name is Andrea Belluati, and I wish to share my experience in the hope that it might inspire and guide others in their academic pursuits.
+My journey to securing a Marie Curie Postdoc Fellowship is a tale of resilience, determination, and the pursuit of academic excellence.
+In particular, I won the MSCA IF for my postdoctoral research.
 My academic journey commenced with an interest in biology and biotechnology, already during my high school years.
 This initial fascination with the mechanisms of life and biological systems laid a foundation for my future studies, graduating in industrial biotechnology.
 Transitioning into my PhD, I shifted focus to biological integration of nanotechnology, at the University of Basel, Switzerland.

-Already during my PhD, I knew that I wanted to further develop my research, focusing more on polymer synthesis and the use of enzymes for sustainable production.
-From my time in Switzerland, I already knew the supervisor I wanted to do my postdoc with, Prof. Nico Bruns, and he was happy to help me secure an individual funding.
+This transition marked a pivotal point in my trajectory, culminating in completing the PhD program in 2020.
+This achievement set the stage for my pursuit of postdoctoral opportunities, merging my background in biotechnology with my expertise in physical chemistry.
+During my PhD, I knew I wanted to further develop my research, focusing more on polymer synthesis and the use of enzymes for sustainable production.
+From my time in Switzerland, I already knew the supervisor I wanted to do my postdoc with, Prof. Nico Bruns, and he was happy to help me secure the MSCA IF.

 Individual funding sources, grants, and fellowships